PradCoder/MachineLearning/README.md

 # MachineLearning
-These are some examples I've been going through
+These are some examples from tutorials I've been finding on the internet going through.